Terra Invicta: Gameplay

+Setting

+The base game of Terra Invicta is set after September 30, 2022, when an alien spacecraft crash-lands on Earth.
+More spacecraft are detected to be approaching Earth from the Kuiper belt with hostile intent, part of an alien species that lost their homeworld to a powerful alien empire and now seek to neuter similar highly-developed intelligent species that could pose a threat, such as humanity, through "domestication".
+To "domesticate" humanity, the aliens send space probes to gather intelligence on Earth, while abducting and body-snatching humans to serve as spies and remotely defeat humanity through infighting.

+In the aftermath of first contact, various conflicting political movements arise based on how humanity should proceed that deeply influence the nations of Earth: The Resistance, an internationalist anti-alien coalition seeking to repel the aliens from the Solar System and secure humanity's independence; The Servants, a pro-alien global cult bent on supporting the aliens; Humanity First, a fanatically xenophobic force seeking to genocide the aliens and exterminate their human sympathizers; The Protectorate, a collaborationist movement seeking appeasement with the aliens while researching their species and motives; The Initiative, a kleptocratic conspiracy seeking to exploit the extraterrestrial crisis for personal gain; The Academy, a scientific organization seeking to form an equal galactic alliance between humanity and the aliens; and Project Exodus, a space colonization project led under the belief that humanity must abandon Earth to avoid the alien threat.
+The aliens themselves and their controlled territories are represented by a non-player faction, the Alien Administration, which seeks world domination on the pretense of "solving Earth's problems".

 Development

 After developing the Long War mod for XCOM: Enemy Unknown, the volunteers who had worked on the mod were contacted by Firaxis Games and paid to help with development for day-one mods and a Long War 2 mod for XCOM 2, the latter of which they received compensation for from Firaxis.
 After gaining experience working on both mods, the volunteers came together and formed a company called Long War Studios, which they eventually rebranded as Pavonis Interactive, and announced the development of Terra Invicta, their own grand strategy game.
 The game began development in 2017.
-In 2020, Pavonis Interactive launched a Kickstarter campaign to help fund development which quickly met its goal and eventually raised $216k at closing.
+In 2020, Pavonis Interactive launched a Kickstarter campaign to help fund development which quickly met its goal and eventually raised $216,000 at closing.
 The game was delayed in late 2021 until a 2022 early access release date.